Overview

 Valuing Varied Perspectives

 The second tenet underlines the importance of understanding and honouring the beliefs and viewpoints of others.
-This principle does not necessarily advocate agreement but rather upholds the universal right to individual viewpoints.
+This principle does not necessarily advocate agreement but rather upholds the universal right to individual perspectives.

-The third pillar underscores the significance of identifying automatic, routine behaviours that are performed without conscious thought.
+The third pillar highlights the importance of recognising automatic, routine behaviours that are performed without conscious thought.
 By becoming aware of these behaviours, individuals can modify them to achieve more favourable outcomes.

 Making Informed Decisions